mdinino/Games/README.md

 Uses Koin as a DI framework.
 Supports light and dar mode.

+Known issue: when screens are being transitioned in when animation, button clicks are not available until transition is complete.
+So if you click a button too fast after navigation, a button press wont do anything.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.